ElizaLo/Product-Management-and-Leadership/README.md

 - Write time estimates for each agenda item, then record how long each item actually took to build time awareness skills.

 As well as the agenda, you can also clarify other process points for the meeting.
 These are things like ground rules and instructions for how to use any technology used in the meeting.

+### ‘Inform’ type meeting

+#### 🔷 Inform meeting tool #1: Round-robins

+A round-robin is a process of going around to hear from each person in the group.
+Round-robins are efficient because you don’t have to wait around and wonder who will speak next.
+They also help harness the collective wisdom of your team, instead of letting just a few voices run the show.

+Research shows that when people take equal turns in a conversation, this leads to better team performance.
+This is more important for performance than even collective team member IQ!
+So, when you do round-robins, be sure to give everyone equal speaking time.

+And a final tip from the professionals.
+Use a timer you can hear so people can track their own talking time, or use a video call plug-in that shows participants how long each person has been speaking.

+#### Get people involved early and change the dynamics of the meeting

+A round-robin is a helpful tool whenever you want to hear from everyone in the group, and it’s especially useful at the start of meetings.
+When you get people’s voices in the room early on, they’ll be more likely to contribute throughout the meeting.

+Here are some examples of common round-robin prompts we’ve seen great managers use in their team huddles.
+Choose one question you could use for your next round-robin.

+- [ ] What is one win, frustration, or learning from the past week/yesterday?
+- [ ] What did you get done yesterday?
+- [ ] What are you working on today / what are your top priorities?
+- [ ] What are your roadblocks or obstacles?

+#### 🔷 Inform meeting tool #2: Rotate roles

+For regular meetings to give information, great managers ask team members to take turns leading.
+That way people don’t get stuck in a position of high power or low power.
+Common roles to rotate include:

+- Facilitating
+- Timekeeping
+- Note-taking
+- Sending minutes

+Rotating roles gives everyone an opportunity to be visible and to share in administrative tasks.
+It teaches people to be better meeting participants by building empathy for all roles.
+As a bonus, each person brings their own ‘flavor’ to these roles, creating variety in what could otherwise become a monotonous meeting.

+#### 🔷 Inform meeting tool #3: Shorter meetings

+A fun ‘law’ of meetings is Parkinson's Law which states that work expands to fill the time allotted to it.

+If you’re meeting for an hour, experiment by reducing it to 55 or 50 minutes.
+If you’re meeting for half an hour, reduce it to 25 minutes.
+Besides giving people more free time (they will love you), shortening the meeting time creates a little bit of extra stress which focuses the mind.

 --------------------------------------------------------